mikaelri/ot-harjoitusty-/README.md

 poetry run invoke coverage-report
 ```

+This will create a coverage report to htmlcov folder, which can be opened from terminal after running the tests by clicking `htmlcov/index.html`

 ### Pylint
 The file [.pylintrc](https://github.com/mikaelri/ot-harjoitustyo/blob/main/quiz-app/.pylintrc) has the defined pylint checks, which can be ran with command
 ```